pamelamedina/MOVIE-RENTAL-PROJECT/README.md

 see your movies listed in the cart.
 There is a button that can remove the movie from the cart.
 In the cart there is a return to movie list button to go back and rent more movies.
-You will need to create a mongoDB collection for the movie database and update the keys.js file
+You will need to create a mongoDB collection for the movie database and update the keys.js file I've included movie poster images that are sufficiently small in client/public/images.